Tools

 different cookware materials

-Another thing to keep in mind when shopping for a pan is the amount of space you have available.
-If you have a farmhouse kitchen with ample drawer space and a pot rack, for example, you can justify picking up one (or more) of each.
-For more compact kitchens, however, a smaller multi-material set will allow you to do a lot with a little.
+Another factor to keep in mind when shopping for a pan is the amount of space you have available.
+If you have a large kitchen with ample drawer space and a pot rack, for example, you can justify picking up one (or more) of each.
+For more compact kitchens, however, a smaller multi-material set will allow you to do a lot with a little—especially if you know how to store your pans.

 Ready to Shop?

 Worried about choosing the “best” frying pan?
 Well, don’t—it doesn’t exist.
 Instead, think about which pan is going to enhance your daily cooking experience.
-And while you don’t need to spend a ton on a good frying pan, we definitely recommend investing a little bit more: Not only will a higher-quality pan perform better, but it’ll also last longer.
+And while you don’t need to spend a ton on a good frying pan, we definitely recommend investing in a high-quality one you'll be able to reach for night after night, regardless of what you're cooking.
+Not only will a high-quality pan perform better, but it’ll also last longer.